 is immune for life.
 It is important to get your pet

-vaccinated even if they becomes sick with lepto because your
+vaccinated even if they become sick with lepto because your

-pet can become reinfected with a different strain of lepto
+pet can be reinfected with a different strain of lepto

 later.
 Discuss with your veterinarian when your pet

 should be vaccinated after recovering from a recent

 Are vaccine reactions to the leptospirosis vaccine

 Previously there has been concern about vaccine reactions